Weave

 Instead of designing an onboarding chatbot, I reframed the opportunity:

-If AI is going to exist across the product it needs to be designed as infrastructure, not a feature.
+If AI is going to exist across the product it needs to be designed as infrastructure, not a collection of features.
 We have to establish a North Star to guide early designs.

 Onboarding became the entry point, not the end state.